Oil gains as governments pile on the economic stimulus

 Supply restraint by core OPEC producers could push up second-quarter Brent prices to $30 a barrel, while U.S. measures to support the market could underpin prices in the near term, Goldman Sachs said in a research note.

-Reporting by Bozorgmehr Sharafedin in London; Additional reporting by Koustav Samanta in Singapore; Editing by David Goodman
+Reporting by Bozorgmehr Sharafedin in London; Additional reporting by Koustav Samanta in Singapore; Editing by David Goodman and Jason Neely